-Needed: An agenda for rightsizing Washington
+An agenda for rightsizing Washington

 Rule counts regularly topped 4,000 in the 1990s.
-That is the wrong comparison for Biden's lower rule counts.
-His fewer rules have higher costs, are less transparent, have less congressional oversight, and coordinate multiple agencies on whole-of-government campaigns having little to do with their missions.
+That is the wrong comparison for Biden-era lower rule counts.
+Those fewer rules have higher costs, are less transparent, have less congressional oversight, and coordinate multiple agencies on whole-of-government campaigns having little to do with the agencies' missions.
+Had Biden continued in office, the near future would likely have been even more activity.